-As a result of these changes, each of our non-employee directors received in 2014 an annual cash retainer of \$60,000 for service as a director.
-Each director who was a member of the Audit Committee received an additional \$5,000, each director who was a member of the Compensation Committee received an additional \$4,000 and each director who was a member of the Nominating and Corporate Governance Committee received an additional \$1,000.
+In accordance with its charter, the Compensation Committee reviews and makes recommendations to the Board of Directors regarding the compensation of our non-employee directors.
+In 2015, each of our non-employee directors received an annual cash retainer of \$60,000 for service as a director.
+Each director who was a member of the Audit Committee received an additional \$5,000, each director who was a member of the Compensation Committee received an additional \$1,000.
 Directors who are employees of the Company receive no compensation for their service as directors.
 Directors are also reimbursed for their expenses incurred in attending any meeting of directors.
-Additionally, in 2014 each non-employee director received a grant of approximately \$70,000 of shares of restricted stock under the Computer Programs and Systems, Inc. 2012 Restricted Stock Plan for Non-Employee Directors (the "2012 Restricted Stock Plan for Non-Employee Directors").
+Additionally, in 2015 each non-employee director received a grant of approximately \$70,000 of shares of restricted stock under the Computer Programs and Systems, Inc. 2012 Restricted Stock Plan for Non-Employee Directors (the "2012 Restricted Stock Plan for Non-Employee Directors").
 The shares vested on the first anniversary of the date of grant.